• Skip to primary navigation

 You really can’t go wrong with bacon and cheese.

-Serve it with some crackers, bread or even vegetables to create a filling snack that everyone will love.
+Serve it with some Ritz crackers, bread or even vegetables to create a filling snack that everyone will love.

 For a football party, a family dinner party or even a movie night, this recipe has just 5 ingredients and hardly any prep time making it super low-stress.